Nick Luo's Photo

 About Me

-I currently live in NYC as a software engineer, as I've just graduated university.
+I currently live in NYC as a software engineer.
+I've just graduated university last year.

-I’ve spent a lot of time living in and returning to places like Taiwan and Japan, and I tend to travel by staying long enough for places to stop feeling new.
+I’ve spent a lot of time living in and returning to places like Taiwan and Japan, and I tend to travel by staying long enough for places to stop feeling new, when time allows.
+I’ve also experienced the other side of this, where I traveled 15 countries in 2 weeks for the SAS eurobonus challenge (see below!)

-I like the small, normal parts of life in a city — neighborhood food, simple routines, walking until you recognize streets.
-I’m usually happiest wandering somewhere without a plan, letting the day fill in the details.
+I like the small, normal parts of life in a city like neighborhood food, simple routines, offering a cigarette to the elder on the bench.
+I’m usually happiest wandering somewhere without a plan, letting the day fill in the details, making a new friend.

 Some moments that stick out for me: walking Medellín with locals instead of doing “the sights,” sharing mangoes late at night with friends in Taiwan, getting lost (and found) in Tunisian markets.
 Those kinds of days make places feel familiar very quickly.